ilittlebig/discord-self-bot/README.md

 # Discord AI Bot
-A versatile Discord bot powered by OpenAI for intelligent, customizable, and engaging chat interactions.
-Tailor the bot’s behavior with flexible configuration and personality-driven prompts.
+A powerful Discord bot designed to automate your own account, making it interact like a real human in conversations.
+Powered by OpenAI, this bot provides intelligent, customizable, and engaging chat responses that mimic natural human behavior.
+Tailor its personality and behavior through flexible configuration and personality-driven prompts.

+> **Important Notice**: Automating your own Discord account is a violation of Discord’s Terms of Service.
+Proceed with caution and understand the potential risks involved.

 ## Features
 - **AI-Powered Responses:** Uses OpenAI’s GPT models for dynamic, human-like conversations.